0x1eef/bsdcontrol.rb/README.md

 __Features__

-The first example prints a list of HardenedBSD features that can be enabled, disabled or restored to the system default:
+The first example prints a list of HardenedBSD features that can be enabled, disabled or restored to the system default
+setting:

 ``` ruby
 #!/usr/bin/env ruby